DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 Key equipment timeline:

-- Switched to Perazzi in 2001, adopting a Perazzi MX2000S with 32″ barrels and fixed Full chokes[56][57].
+- Switched to Perazzi in 2001, adopting a Perazzi MX2000S with 32″ barrels and fixed Full chokes.
 - With the MX2000S, he won championships for roughly 15 years; the gun became almost as legendary as George himself.
-- In 2016, he tried the newer Perazzi High Tech model and captured three World Championships in a single year[58][59].
+- In 2016, he tried the newer Perazzi High Tech model and captured three World Championships in a single year.
-- Ultimately returned to the MX2000S, stating that its balance and feel were uniquely suited to him[59].
+- Ultimately returned to the MX2000S, stating that its balance and feel were uniquely suited to him.

 Customization details:

 - Parallel stock for a consistent mount.
 - Tapered rib for a precise focal plane[60].
-- Fixed chokes (Full and Full) used in all situations, reflecting his philosophy that if he does his job, the tight pattern will do the rest[61][62].
+- Fixed chokes (Full and Full) used in all situations, reflecting his philosophy that if he does his job, the tight pattern will do the rest.

 The source highlights the synergy between George and his Perazzi: smooth mount, intense focus, and decisive shooting, with observers describing his performances as a “master class in calm concentration.”